top of page

 Antique stock certificate for Pemberton Chemical Company with eagle illustration at World of Coca-Cola.
 Text details shares, dated February 1885, orange seal visible.

-Pemberton’s bookkeeper and partner, Frank M. Robinson, chose the name for the drink, inspired by the two major ingredients in the beverage, coca and kola, liking the way two “C’s” looked side by side, and invented the now world-famous logo, with its special Spencerian script.
+The logo origin story is one of the highlights.
+Pemberton's bookkeeper and business partner, Frank M. Robinson, chose the name for the drink, inspired by its two key ingredients, coca and kola, and simply liked the way two C's looked side by side.
+He then invented the now world-famous script, written in elegant Spencerian hand.

 Portrait of a man with a mustache, red "Stroke of Genius" sign, Coca-Cola advert, and signature in frames against a pink background at World of Coca-Cola.